 We know that for many people turning 18 is a big step.
 The role of a child representative will automatically end on the child participant’s 18th birthday.

 Most people will be able to make decisions as an adult, but they may still need help.
-We will talk with the participant about how to get support with decision making.
+We'll talk with the participant about how to get support with decision making.
 If an adult participant can’t make decisions, even with help, we may look at appointing a nominee.
 But we do this in limited circumstances.